Mission X - Train like an astronaut

 Mission X – Train Like an Astronaut is an international competition for schools, that focuses on fitness and nutrition and encourages students to train like an astronaut

-The next MissionX Challenge will take place from January to end of May 2021.
+The MissionX Challenge takes place every year from January to end of May.

 The American and European space agencies NASA and ESA have developed a series of exercises that teach children, aged from 8 to 12, to enjoy space through sport, science and optimal nutrition in their daily lives.
 The “missions” are explicitly designed after the training of real astronauts at NASA and ESA.
 In recent years, thousands of children have successfully participated in the competition.
 The practical training missions are designed for physical education and aim to improve strength, endurance, coordination, balance and spatial perception, and the theoretical tasks can be covered in the science subjects.